Shakthivelms8/dp-420-cosmos-db-dev/instructions/11-default-indexing-policy.md

     > &#128221; For example, if your endpoint is: **https&shy;://dp420.documents.azure.com:443/** and your key is: **fDR2ci9QgkdkvERTQ==**, then the command would be:
     > ``cosmicworks --endpoint https://dp420.documents.azure.com:443/ --key fDR2ci9QgkdkvERTQ== --datasets product``

+    > Note: If your getting error, close the visual studio code and reopen it and try to run the command once again.

 1. Wait for the **cosmicworks** command to finish populating the account with a database, container, and items.

 1. Close the integrated terminal.

 1. Close **Visual Studio Code**.

-## View and manipulate the default indexing policy
+### Task 3: View and manipulate the default indexing policy

 When a container is created by code, portal, or a tool; the indexing policy is set to an intelligent default if you do not specify it otherwise.
 You will observe that default indexing policy and make a change to the policy.